Observation of Shear Strain in Ion-Implanted Diamond Substrate and Diamond Nanophotonic Structures: Results and Discussion

-Three-dimensional finite-difference time-domain (3D-FDTD) simulations were performed to determine the dimensions for the diamond nanopillars to enhance light collection \cite{marseglia2018bright,mccloskey2020enhanced}.
-Two cases are simulated, in the first case, all possible dipole orientations based on the four possible NV-center orientations \cite{reuschel2022vector} with center wavelength $637$ nm are inside the diamond crystal, which is around $10$ nm below the crystal surface.
-In the second case, a truncated conical-shaped diamond nanopillar is added to the crystal surface.
-The refractive index of the diamond was $2.418$ in both situations \cite{majumder2022engineering}.
-The pillar height was $576$ nm, and its top and bottom surfaces had diameters of approximately $146$ nm and $304$ nm, respectively.
-A perfectly matched layer (PML) was considered around the simulation zone to prevent reflection from the simulation boundaries.
-Figures \ref{fig2}(a) and (b) show the simulated normalized intensity distributions at $637$ nm wavelength.
-The inset figure shows the intensity distributions collected by the intensity-measurement monitor.
-The simulation results show an enhancement and confinement in PL when the dipole emitter is considered close to the diamond nanopillar.
-Compared with the pristine diamond crystal sample, the light emitted by the diamond nanopillar sample was more directed and focused.\\ The diamond pillar fabrication was carried out based on the simulated parameters.
-Figure \ref{fig2}(c) presents a flowchart of the fabrication process.
+Based on the diamond sample, two simulation scenarios were considered.
+In the first case, all possible dipole orientations corresponding to the four crystallographic orientations of the NV-center \cite{reuschel2022vector} were placed inside the diamond crystal with a center emission wavelength of $637$ nm.
+The dipole emitters were positioned approximately $10$ nm below the diamond surface.\\ In the second case, a truncated conical-shaped diamond nanopillar was introduced on the crystal surface.
+The refractive index of diamond was taken to be $2.418$ for both configurations \cite{majumder2022engineering}.
+An air medium with a refractive index of $1.0$ was assumed to surround the nanostructure.
+The nanopillar height was $576$ nm, while the diameters of the top and bottom surfaces were approximately $146$ nm and $304$ nm, respectively.
+A perfectly matched layer (PML) boundary condition was applied around the simulation domain to suppress reflections from the simulation boundaries.\\ Figures~\ref{fig2}(a) and (b) present the simulated normalized intensity distributions at a wavelength of $637$ nm, with the inset showing the intensity profiles collected by the monitoring plane.
+The simulation results indicate enhanced confinement and directional emission of photoluminescence (PL) when the dipole emitter is located near the diamond nanopillar.
+Compared with the pristine diamond crystal containing an ensemble of emitters close to the surface, the emission from the nanopillar structure becomes more directional and better focused.
+Further simulation details are mentioned in the supporting information section (see Figure~\ref{figS1}).\\ The diamond pillar fabrication was carried out based on the simulated parameters.
+Figure~\ref{fig2}(c) presents a flowchart of the fabrication process.
 Initially, the diamond substrate was cleaned using a tri-acid solution.
 A bilayer resist (495KA4 and 950KA2 PMMA) was then spin-coated onto the substrate and baked at $180^\circ$C. Electron beam lithography (Raith-150Two) was used for patterning.
 Subsequently, a $60$ nm thick titanium (Ti) layer was deposited using a sputtering technique.
 The diamond etching was performed using inductively coupled plasma reactive ion etching (ICP-RIE), following the defined pattern.
-Finally, hydrofluoric acid (HF) was used to remove the residual Ti mask.
-The scanning electron microscopy (SEM) image of the fabricated diamond nanopillar array is shown in Figure \ref{fig2}(c).
+Finally, hydrofluoric acid (HF) was used to remove the residual Ti-mask.
+The diamond crystal was etched (in ICP-RIE system) for 3~min with 99~s.c.c.m. of oxygen gas, 1000~W bias power, 85~W RF-power (-200~V DC bias) at a chamber pressure of 1~pascal.
+The scanning electron microscopy (SEM) image of the fabricated diamond nanopillar array is shown in Figure~\ref{fig2}(c).